 If volunteering with Trailblazer sounds like a great opportunity, but you still have questions about the experience, we encourage you to read through our Introduction to Volunteer Opportunties With Trailblazer Foundation and Volunteer Protocols for more details.

-If you are interested in a short term volunteer stint with Trailblazer in Cambodia, please contact Caitlin Plunkett, our Program Manager in Cambodia (email below).
+If you are interested in a short term volunteer stint with Trailblazer in Cambodia, please contact Chris Coats, our Executive Director, firstname.lastname@example.org.
 Provide the dates you are interested in volunteering, and any other details about your travel plans, lodging, and visit to Siem Reap that you think would be valuable.
-Caitlin will get back you to quickly, and hopefully we can schedule you to come and join us.
+Chris will get back to you quickly, and hopefully we can schedule you to come and join us.

 A Volunteer Spotlight